max-pio/volcanite/doc/Python.md

 ```

 To split a large volume into smaller chunk files, use the following code.
-The chunk size must be a multiple of the brick size (usually 32) that will be used by Volcanite later:
+The chunk size must be a multiple of the brick size (usually 32 or 64) that will be used by Volcanite later:

 ```python
 def export_chunk_split_vraw(volume, path_prefix, chunk_size):